 Public housing stock transfers into co-operative structures

-There is growing evidence of the failure of existing public housing models to create positive communities where tenants are empowered to make key decisions regarding their housing.
-CEHL will promote transfers which offer current public housing tenants the opportunity to form co-operative structures to manage their housing.
+There is growing evidence of the failure of existing public housing models to create positive communities.
+In 2017 the Victorian Government released a series of initiatives under the banner of Homes For Victorians, including the transfer of some public housing sites (for redevelopment into mixed-tenure communities) and transfer of management of some 4,000 public housing properties.
+CEHL will actively promote models which offer current public housing tenants the opportunity to form co-operative structures to manage their housing.

 Growth of co-operative housing as a solution to our current housing system failures